 The CIPD Council is an advisory body made up of one representative from each of our branches across the UK and Ireland, as well as the CIPD's Board members.
 Council meets at least twice per year and is consulted on a range of strategic decisions, including the setting of membership fees, on which it has the final say.

-The CIPD Board has four Committees to which it delegates certain powers:
+The CIPD Board has three Committees to which it delegates certain powers:

 - The Audit Committee

 Read our Regulations below for more detail on the role of these committees and how the powers of the Institute are put into practice through various terms of reference and governance procedures.